seek-oss/eslint-config-seek/.changeset/small-jeans-wave.md

 Migrate to ESLint 9, `@typescript-eslint` 8.

-These changes may affect your project if customising your ESLint configuration.
+These changes may affect your project setup if customising your ESLint configuration.
 See the individual migration guides:

 - https://eslint.org/docs/latest/use/migrate-to-9.0.0
 - https://typescript-eslint.io/blog/announcing-typescript-eslint-v8